 Your employer brand is designed to attract the right talent to your organization (talent marketing) and then infused into your HR programs and culture to retain your current employees (employee engagement).
 So, when determining how you will measure your employer brand, you really need to think both as a brand marketer and as an HR communicator.

 It was with this mindset that I created my own employer branding measurement dashboard.
 You’ll find that it applies both a Human Resources and Marketing lens for return on investment and return on engagement.
-You are welcome to download this employer branding measurement dashboard using the download link at the bottom of this post.
-Enjoy!
+Download: Employer Brand Measurement Dashboard (1807 downloads)

 There are traditional HR metrics which should be used in your measurement dashboard.
 For some data points, you might not necessarily claim that the data change is based solely because of your employer brand; however, you can correlate them to different attributes within it.
 For example, a change in your retention rate can be influenced by any number of reasons, but if one of your employer branding objectives is to increase employee retention, then you would want to make sure that retention rate is part of your dashboard.

 |RETENTION / ATTRITION RATES – Track how many employees stay / leave every year and what is their average length of service.
 Determine if there are any identifiable trends or common characteristics in why employees are leaving.
 Do they cluster on an age range or skill set?
 Or can the change be attributed to a specific job family or particular area of the organization?|